patrykwitek/Garden-Design-App-.NET-Angular/README.md

 <a name="camera"></a>
 ## 10. Reset Camera 🎥

-When the user "flies away" with the camera too far or to a place far away, they can quickly return to the centre of a particular garden by clicking the "Reset Camera" button.
+When the users "flies away" with the camera too far or to a place far away, they can quickly return to the centre of a particular garden by clicking the "Reset Camera" button.

+You can also click "r" on the keyboard in design mode and camera will also reset its position.

 https://github.com/user-attachments/assets/edd0350e-e93e-498d-95fd-82c96382ea16